daos-stack/daos/doc/admin/deployment.md

     - populate the `scm_*` and `bdev_*` parameters as used in format (below)

 7. Format Storage (from any node)
-    - When 'daos_server' is started for the first time (and no SCM directory exists), 'daos_server' enters "maintenance mode" and waits for a 'daos_shell storage format' call to be issued from the management tool.
+    - When `daos_server` is started for the first time (and no SCM directory exists), `daos_server` enters "maintenance mode" and waits for a `daos_shell storage format` call to be issued from the management tool.
 This remote call will trigger the formatting of the locally attached storage on the host for use with DAOS using the parameters defined in the server config file.
     - `daos_shell -i -l <host:port>,... storage format -f`
 [management tool details](/src/control/cmd/dmg/README.md#storage-format)
     - [SCM specific details](/src/control/server/README.md#scm-format)